-1. This is a class action brought by Plaintiff GO-4 NUGE against Defendants the Hartford, Hartford Fire, and Hartford Insurance related to insurance policies that insure Plaintiff's properties, business operations, and potential liability in connection with Plaintiff's business operations.
-These insurance policies include Business Income coverage, Extra Expense coverage, coverage for loss due to the actions of a Civil Authority, and Business Income from Dependent Properties, and contains no relevant virus exclusion.
+1. This is a class action brought by Plaintiff MDH Global against Defendants related to insurance policies that insure Plaintiff's properties, business operations, and potential liability in connection with Plaintiff's business operations.
+These insurance policies include Business Income coverage, Extra Expense coverage, and coverage for loss due to the actions of a Civil Authority, and contains no relevant virus exclusion.

 - 2. Plaintiff is a small business that purchased Defendants' insurance policy and made premium payments for a policy that, in the event of a catastrophe requiring a shutdown of business operations, would require Defendants to honor their contractual obligation to provide coverage.
-In March 2020, such a catastrophe took place when Plaintiff was forced to close its rental business due to the COVID-19 pandemic.
-All across the country, including in Florida, government authorities issued closure orders to businesses, including the businesses operated by GO-4 NUGE, in an effort to stop the rapid spread of the deadly COVID-19 virus.
+In March 2020, such a catastrophe took place when Plaintiff was forced to close its digital marketing businesses due to the COVID-19 pandemic.
+All across the country, including in North Carolina and New Jersey, government authorities issued closure orders to businesses, including the businesses operated by MDH Global, in an effort to stop the rapid spread of the deadly COVID-19 virus.
 Orders from Civil Authorities requiring businesses to close have resulted in massive losses to businesses throughout the country.
-As a result, many insureds, including Plaintiff, filed claims for Business Income coverage, Extra Expense coverage, coverage for losses due to the actions of a Civil Authority, and Business Income from Dependent Properties. - 3.
+As a result, many insureds, including Plaintiff, filed claims for Business Income coverage, Extra Expense coverage, and coverage for losses due to the actions of a Civil Authority. - 3.
 In response to the business interruption claims filed by Plaintiff and thousands of other class members resulting from the COVID-19 pandemic, Defendants have systematically denied and continue to deny and refuse to provide payment for insurance claims for coverage for similar losses and expenses by insureds holding policies that are, in all material respects, identical.
-Defendants' decision to not provide coverage and/or its decision to refuse to pay claims under the common policy forms issued to Plaintiff and the putative class members constitutes a breach of contract and provides them with the right to seek a declaratory judgment pursuant to 28 U.S.C. § 2201(a) on behalf of itself and the class members establishing that they are entitled to receive the benefit of the insurance coverage it purchased and for indemnification of the businesses losses it has sustained.
+Defendants' decision to not provide coverage and/or their decision to refuse to pay claims under the common policy forms issued to Plaintiff and the putative class members constitutes a breach of contract and provides them with the right to seek a declaratory judgment pursuant to 28 U.S.C. § 2201(a) on behalf of itself and the class members establishing that they are entitled to receive the benefit of the insurance coverage it purchased and for indemnification of the businesses losses it has sustained.